Pandero

-The pandero is a musical instrument of the membranophone family consisting of a circular frame, often made of wood or plastic, with a single head of skin stretched over it.
-It is played in folk music of Latin-America, Spain and Portugal.
-In many of these countries, when the frame has pairs of small metal jingles, it is called pandereta.
-In some countries, terms pandero and pandereta are interchangeable.
-It is played by tapping the head with fingers or palm.
+The pandero is a percussion instrument belonging to the group of frame drums within the membranophone family.
+It consists of a circular wooden or plastic frame, typically 20 to 40 centimeters in diameter, over which a single head of skin is stretched.
+It is played in the folk music of Latin America, Spain, and Portugal.
+In many of these countries, when the frame has pairs of small metal jingles, it is called pandereta; in some countries the terms pandero and pandereta are used interchangeably.
+The instrument is especially associated with the Basque Country, where it forms part of the traditional musical heritage of the region.